 - I finally got a new car!
 Good Impala!

 - I stayed in school and finished the semester.
-I really wanted to drop out.
+I wanted to drop out.

 The bad thing about this year was COVID.
-It has really profoundly impacted people.
-It changed so many things and affected businesses and the economy.
+It has profoundly impacted people, and it changed so many things and affected businesses and the economy.
 This is certainly not an era I would want to repeat.
-I think about all of our previous ancestors that manage to escape this extreme pandemic.
+I think about our previous ancestors who managed to escape this extreme pandemic.
 Crazy times and no one has a clue what the future holds.
 I don’t think we will be in the mask era forever or the new normal.
 We may be dealing with the pandemic for a few years.

-Although my cochlear implant was successful, it also comes with some not so fun side effects.
+Although my cochlear implant was successful, it also has some not-so-fun side effects.
 The dizziness seems to be the new normal for me personally, and that weird buzzing noise I hear time to time is not delightful!

 COVID is the worst thing that happened this year.
 It is ugly and disruptive.
-It has affected how I teach dance and causing so much distance.
-It is obvious from this year people are extremely social.
+It has affected how I teach dance and caused so much distance.
+It is evident from this year people are highly social.
 We have learned that although we are plugged into our devices, we thrive on interaction and physical presence.
 Massive social gathering is part of who we are.
-When we finally take a break from work and technology, we are gathering somewhere to have fun.
+When we finally take a break from work and technology, we gather somewhere to have fun.
 I hope COVID does not hijack the new year.
 That would be a real bummer.